 Layover in Copenhagen

-The four of us visited Copenhagen last summer during our tour of Scandinavia, so we were familiar with the city and its public transportation.
+The four of us visited Copenhagen during our tour of Scandinavia, so we were familiar with the city and its public transportation.
 We loved Nyhavn, Copenhagen’s iconic harbor, and decided this would be a good place to get some lunch (it was 1:30 pm local time, 7:30 am EST).

 Getting to Nyhavn from the Airport